Gregory DePalma: Jack Falcone

-In 2003, a new mob associate, Jack Falcone (FBI special agent Joaquin Garcia), got close to DePalma.
+In 2003, a new mob associate, Jack Falcone (FBI special agent Joaquín García), got close to DePalma.
 Over the next year, Falcone provided DePalma with a steady stream of excellent quality stolen goods.
-By August 2004, Garcia claims DePalma considered nominating him for induction into the Gambino family.
-DePalma did not realize that Falcone was actually Joaquin "Jack" Garcia, and the FBI was providing the goods.
-For two years, Garcia listened in (wearing a recording device) on conversations DePalma had with many mobsters in the Gambino family.
+By August 2004, García claims DePalma considered nominating him for induction into the Gambino family.
+DePalma did not realize that Falcone was actually Joaquín "Jack" García, and the FBI was providing the goods.
+For two years, García listened in (wearing a recording device) on conversations DePalma had with many mobsters in the Gambino family.

-On February 21, 2005, DePalma, Garcia, and Gambino mobster Robert Vaccaro were meeting another mobster, Peter "Petey Chops" Vicini in the Housewares section of a Bloomingdales department store in Westchester County.
+On February 21, 2005, DePalma, García, and another mobster Robert Vaccaro were meeting with Peter "Petey Chops" Vicini in the housewares section of a Bloomingdales department store in Westchester County.
 When Vicini failed to show them proper respect, Vaccaro grabbed a solid crystal candle holder and began beating him on the head.
-Garcia convinced DePalma to stop beating Vicini and leave Bloomingdale's quickly.
+García convinced Vaccaro to stop beating Vicini and leave Bloomingdale's.